Overview: GST

 1. Cascading tax effect is eliminated

 The term GST is the abbreviation for Goods and Services Tax.
-The main purpose of its development was to gather indirect taxes in one place.
+The main purpose of its development was to gather the indirect taxes in one place.
 With its help, the negative effect of the tax will get eliminated.

 The ‘Tax on Tax’ impact is the best way to define the cascading tax effect.
 To further grasp what Tax on Tax is, consider the following example: